MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Methodology

 While the previous section addressed only in-language supervision—i.e., training on text pairs $(t_A^m, t_B^m)$ where both documents are in the same language $m$—this setup alone is insufficient to guarantee language-agnostic scoring behavior.
 To promote consistency in quality assessments across languages, we augment our training dataset with both cross-lingual and parallel text pairs.

-For cross-lingual supervision, we generate mixed-language pairs by translating $t_A$ and $t_B$ into different target languages, resulting in pairs of the form $(t_A^m, t_B^{m'})$ with $m \neq m'$.
+For cross-lingual pair construction, we generate mixed-language pairs by randomly translating $t_A$ and $t_B$ into different target languages, resulting in pairs of the form $(t_A^m, t_B^{m'})$ with $m \neq m'$.
 The original English pairwise preference score is then transferred to these cross-lingual pairs by assuming $P_{A^m > B^{m'}} \approx P_{A^{en} > B^{en}}$.

-In addition, we introduce parallel pairs to explicitly regularize the model's behavior on semantically equivalent content across languages.
+For parallel pair construction, we build semantically equivalent pairs to explicitly regularize the model’s behavior.
 Given a text $t_A^m$ and its direct translation $t_A^{m'}$ into another language $m'$, we form the pair $(t_A^m, t_A^{m'})$ and assign a neutral preference score, i.e., $P_{A^m > A^{m'}} \approx 0.5$.
 This reflects the expectation that both texts, despite being in different languages, convey identical semantic meaning and should be treated as equally quality.

-Formally, these neutral-pair constraints act as a regularization signal that aligns the model’s internal representation of quality across languages:

-where $J^{'}$ is the datasets of parallel pairs.
+Formally, these neutral-pair constraints act as a regularization signal that aligns the model’s internal representation of quality across languages: where $J^{'}$ is the datasets of parallel pairs.
 This formulation encourages the model to minimize score divergence between translations while still preserving the ability to differentiate documents of genuinely different quality in the broader training set.